Class action waiver: National level

+Provincial level

-On the provincial level, Ontario, per the Consumer Protection Act of 2002, has banned class action waivers.
-A court of appeals in British Columbia also found that class action waivers were unenforceable and unconscionable in Pearce v.
+On the provincial level, Ontario, per the Consumer Protection Act of 2002, has banned class action waivers; similar laws have been passed in the provinces of Quebec and Saskatchewan.
+Courts in British Columbia also previously found that class action waivers were unenforceable and unconscionable in Pearce v.
 4 Pillars Consulting Group due to the contract in question being a standard form contract written by 4 Pillars and giving little bargaining power to Pearce.
+British Columbian courts, however, have overridden this ruling in 2023 litigation against Pokémon Go and Harry Potter: Wizards Unite developer Niantic, where a trial court and a court of appeals ruled in 2023 that such clauses were legal and enforceable, pointing specifically to other provinces which had banned them and how British Columbia had no such ban; the court further ruled that legislatures as opposed to courts are to create exemptions or prohibitions on class action waivers.

 France

 Under Article L. 623-32 of the French Consumer Code, as well as Article L. 1143-21 of the French Public Health Code, France considers class action waivers "abusive" and illegal within the country.

 India

 Class action waivers have not been tested in Indian courts, though Order 1 Rule 8 of the Code of Civil Procedure allows for consumers, with court permission, to initiate class action lawsuits, which the Indian law firm Shardul Amarchand Mangaldas & Co notes can be problematic for the enforceability of class action waivers.